All Products

 Create a protection template

 1. Log on to the WAF 3.0 console.
 In the top navigation bar, select the resource group and region of the WAF instance.
 You can select Chinese Mainland or Outside Chinese Mainland for the region.
-In the left-side navigation pane, choose Protection Configuration > Basic Web Protection.
-On the page that appears, find the Basic Protection Rule section and click Create Template.
+In the left-side navigation pane, choose Protection Configuration > Core Web Protection, in the Core Protection Rule section, click Create Template.

-2. In the Create Template - Basic Protection Rule panel, configure the parameters and click OK.
+2. In the Create Template - Core Protection Rule panel, complete the template configuration by following these steps, and then click OK.

 Parameter